The Minus Man: Plot

 Vann Siegert is a wandering serial killer who poisons his victims; he explains that he feels he is helping them and that they die without pain.
 After killing a heroin addict named Casper he met at a bar, he makes her death look like an overdose and moves to a new town.
-The next day, he arrives at the home of Doug and Jane Durwin and rents out the room of their missing daughter.
+The next day, he arrives at Doug and Jane Durwin's home and rents out the room of their missing daughter.
 Doug recommends he look for work at the post office, as they are hiring seasonal help for Christmas.

 Doug takes Vann to a high school football game, where he meets Gene, a star athlete, and his family.
 A few days later, Vann offers the boy a ride and murders him, burying his body on a beach.
-While he is digging the grave, Vann has an imaginary conversation with two detectives, Blair and Graves, who ask taunting questions about his methods.
+While he digs the grave, Vann has an imaginary conversation with two detectives, Blair and Graves, who ask taunting questions about his methods.
 Later, Vann helps the town search for the missing athlete and even attends his memorial service.
 He reveals that killing Gene broke two of his personal rules: don't kill anyone you know, and don't kill anyone from your town.
 Vann's ties to the community grow as he is given more responsibility at the post office.